Report to the Community

 In 2005 the Iowa Department of Natural Resources - Forestry Bureau completed a Parks Reforestation Report that evaluated the condition of the City's woodland areas.
-The report was done to: assist in the comprehensive city park planning; provide public awareness of the value of trees and woodlands in the city parks; and help plan for future maintenance and reforestation needs.
+The report was done to assist in comprehensive planning for city parks, to provide public awareness of the value of trees and woodlands in the city parks and to help plan for future maintenance and reforestation needs.
 A total of 66 City park areas were evaluated.

 In 2006 the Park and Recreation department began to follow the recommendation given in the report and started collecting data on the reforestation efforts.
 In 2009 a total of 1,026 trees were planted city wide while 808 were removed.
 For more information on the Parks reforestation efforts view the report presented to the Park Board on March 23, 2010.